Rule 1: AA/NA Attendance and Sponsorship

 Rule 6: Restriction to the Welcome House Property

-Exceptions may be approved for work, legal, PO, and medical appointments with Recovery Support Specialist approval.
+Exceptions may be approved for work, legal, PO, and medical appointments with a Director or Recovery Support Specialist approval.

 ALL court ordered residents are RESTRICTED to the house FOR THE DURATION of the court order, except for work or to seek employment and as approved by the court.